taijeronv/taijeronv_info/content/authors/admin/_index.md

 user_groups:
 - Military Professional
 ---
+Hello and welcome to my personal website.
+If you have any questions please feel free to [drop me a line](mailto:vincent.taijeron@gmail.com).

+### Things you should know:
+- My name is Vincent but for over 38 years I've been called "TJ."
-Hi, my name is Vincent, but most people call me "TJ" and I'm Originally from the [Island of Guam](https://en.wikipedia.org/wiki/Guam).
+- I'm originally from the beautiful [Island of Guam.](https://en.wikipedia.org/wiki/Guam)

-I joined the US Army at the age of 17, which put me on a journey that's taken me from West Germany to Afghanistan, eventually landing in Odessa Ukraine, where I've been living and working since 2013.
+- I joined the US Army when I was 17 years-old and spent my career as a [RedLeg](http://www.abtryassoc.org/misc_pages/redlegs.html) in the Field Artillery.
+- In 2013 I came to Ukraine to teach at the Odessa Military Academy and I've been working and living here ever since.

+### What I've been doing:
 I am currently serving as the Team Operations Officer for the Odessa Monitoring Team, which is part of the [OSCE Special Monitoring Mission to Ukraine](https://www.osce.org/special-monitoring-mission-to-ukraine).
 The [Organization for Security and Cooperation in Europe (OSCE)](https://www.osce.org/whatistheosce/factsheet) consists of 57 member states in North America, Europe, and Asia.
 It is the world's largest regional security organization.